Why do agents appear to have the multiple call statuses simultaneously?

 In the image below:

 - Incoming Calls: The same agent has handled three inbound calls, listed under Incoming Calls.
-The agent transferred all of those calls, which are still active.
-They will all continue to be associated with the agent until those calls are fully terminated.
+The agent transferred all of those calls, which are still actively connected.
+They will all continue to be associated with the original agent until those calls are fully terminated.

-- Agent status: The agent is currently on a new outbound call, so the agent is actually associated with four calls at this point.
+- Agent status: The same agent is currently connected on a new outbound call, so the agent is actually associated with four calls at this point.

 Only the call under Agent status displays the agent's current real call activity.